How Climate Change is Reshaping College Education Globally

 The debates playing out in British architecture schools reflect a wider reckoning unfolding across higher education globally.
 “Studying climate change was for decades a matter for natural sciences, and then later, engineering and other science-based design subjects,” says Walter Leal, head of the Climate Change Management department at the Hamburg University of Applied Sciences in Germany and author of books on climate change and global education.
 Until very recently, if climate appeared at all in humanities, social sciences and the arts, it was as a concentration or postgrad degree.
 But as the effects of climate change have become more visible in recent years, and the breadth of the transformation needed to fight it has become clear, law schools, med schools, literature programs, economics departments and more are incorporating climate into their undergraduate curriculums, grappling with how climate will transform their fields and attempting to prepare students to face those transformations in the labor market.

-Many students still don’t learn about climate in their degree programs, and hurdles remain to deliver the kind of universal climate requirements that activists like McCaulay demand.
+Many students still don’t learn about climate in their degree programs, and hurdles remain to deliver the kind of universal climate requirements that activists like McAulay demand.
 Leal cites a lack of expertise and confidence among teaching staff unaccustomed to teaching climate change, as well as the time pressure within already crowded curriculums.
 Without mandatory requirements, he says, many university departments won’t feel comfortable adding climate to the curriculum.
 “There are few programs which train university staff, and people will think, Maybe I’ll have a question I’m not able to answer.”

 But climate education is still expanding rapidly, Leal says, noting that political scientists should look at climate migration and poverty, ethicists should examine rising inequality because of climate change, and economists should discuss the impact of extreme weather events on national economies.
 “It is inevitably becoming mainstream, no matter what field, because the connections are so clear now: climate change permeates everything.”